 We build relationships with publishers sites every day that are on the hunt for great resources that they can link to in order to provide a better experience for their readers.

-Each month, we identify the most valuable pages on a client’s site to build links to and convince a set number of these publishers to link back to those pages.
+Each month, we identify the most valuable pages on your site to build links to and convince a set number of these publishers to link back to those pages.

 Reorganized Blog Structure